27rabbitlt/27rabbitlt/README.md

 <a href="https://27rabbitlt.github.io/" target="_blank"><img src="https://s2.loli.net/2022/10/29/18ZgLzKGpmIV5NJ.jpg" ></a>
 ## HELLO WORLD 🐰
-It's @27rabbitlt speaking, an undergraduate student in Zhejiang University learning Computer Science.
-I'm looking forward to getting further education in Switzerland or England.
+It's @27rabbitlt speaking, was an undergraduate student at Zhejiang University (Computer Science) and now am a master student at ETH Zurich (Theoretical Computer Science).
 Totally new to open source communities, but willing to make as much contribution as I can.

 The communities I'm currently focusing on: